anitab-org/vms/docs/Installation Guide.md

     sudo chmod 777 /srv

-NOTE: Incase you can the error "/srv: No such file or directory" while running the above comment do the following
+NOTE: In case you can the error "/srv: No such file or directory" while running the above comment do the following
     sudo mkdir /srv

 After creating the directory, then try to change the permissions i.e., run the following command (sudo chmod 777 /srv)